Supreme Court ends three-day Obama healthcare debate

-In this excerpt of the exchanges on Wednesday the law's challengers told the court that, without the so-called individual mandate, the law could not function in the way Congress intended and thus the whole bill must be scrapped.
+On Wednesday the law's challengers told the court that, without the so-called individual mandate, the law could not function in the way Congress intended and thus the whole bill must be scrapped.

 "If the individual mandate is unconstitutional then the rest of the act cannot stand," said Paul Clement, the lawyer representing the opposition.

 The government argued that if the insurance mandate was quashed, two other provisions that depend on the mandate would have to go too - but most other elements of the 2,400-page law should remain.

 The two related provisions are a requirement to offer coverage to people with pre-existing medical conditions, and limits on how much insurance companies can charge in premiums based on a person's age or health.